davideberly/GeometricTools/README.md

   reduces computation time.
 The project includes writing a PDF that describes the ideas (of LCP and its robustness failure, of Wouters' approach, and my variation).
-* Fixing a bug in the code for intersection of an infinite cylinder and a plane.
-The new code also supports finite cylinders.
-I am writing a PDF to describe the algorithms.
 * Adding a minor improvement to the TriangulateEC algorithm as describe in my online PDF.
 * The neverending attempts to finish the GTL implementation.
 Adding